arnaupujol/epifriends/README.md

 for any purpose.
 We would kindly request that any scientific publications making use of this software cite
 **Pujol A., Brokhattingen N., Matambisso G., et al (in prep.)**.
-You can find [here](https://github.com/arnaupujol/repifriends) a version of EpiFRIenDs in R
+You can find [here](https://github.com/arnaupujol/repifriends) a version of EpiFRIenDs in R.

 Software requirements: